shelleyolivia/learn-tutorials/network-documentation/solana/sol-mint-token.md

 * Fork the [token-list](https://github.com/solana-labs/token-list) repository to your Github by pressing the **Fork** button in the top right of the repository page.

-This will add the ```token-list``` Github repository to your Github, which will allow us to upload our changes to our forked repository and eventually request the original repository to copy our changes.
+This will add the `token-list` Github repository to your Github, which will allow us to upload our changes to our forked repository and eventually request the original repository to copy our changes.

-* While still inside your ```token-list``` folder in the command line, set the url of your local repository to your forked version on Github
+* While still inside your `token-list` folder in the command line, set the url of your local repository to **your** forked version on Github
 ```bash
 git remote set-url origin https://github.com/jacobmakarsky/token-list
 ```

+Make sure your Github username is used above.

 * Add all the files
 ```bash